Purple Heart Memorial

 Topics and series.
 This memorial is listed in this topic list: Military.
 In addition, it is included in the Military Order of the Purple Heart series list.

 Location.
-30° 24.744′ N, 87° 12.199′ W. Marker is in Pensacola, Florida, in Escambia County.
-Memorial can be reached from East Romana Street south of South 10th Avenue, on the right when traveling south.
+30° 24.744′ N, 87° 12.199′ W. Memorial is in Pensacola, Florida, in Escambia County.
+It can be reached from East Romana Street south of South 10th Avenue, on the right when traveling south.
 Located in Veterans Memorial Park along the Admiral Mason Park Walking Trail.
+Touch for map.
+Memorial is at or near this postal address: 200 S 10th Ave, Pensacola

 More about this memorial.
 Free parking is available along East Romana St. The 5.5-acre waterside park is at the site of a former baseball stadium and features war memorials, paths & benches.